PhaserEditor2D/PhaserEditor/docs/v2/_build/html/_sources/workbench.rst.txt

 This connection with the active editor also includes the selection.
 Both shares the same selection, that is updated when it is changed in one of the two places.

-It is very common that the Outline view shows the name of the elements, also you can perform a content filtering by name.
+It is very common that the Outline view shows the name of the elements, so you can perform a content filtering by name.
+In graphical editors, the element icons may reflect the real appearance of the element and it can be zoomed in/out (just hold one of the keys ``Alt``, ``Ctrl`` or ``Shift`` and scroll the mouse wheel).

 .. image:: images/workbench/outline-view-animations-editor.png
    :alt: The Outline view of the Animations Editor.